charlesweir/LUThesisTemplate/README.txt

-Lancaster Thesis Template
+Lancaster University Thesis Template

 This is a version of the thesis template created by Kayla Friedman and Malcolm Morgan - see https://neuraldischarge.wordpress.com/2013/11/05/the-only-phdmasters-thesis-template-for-word-you-will-ever-need/ .
 This page provides instructions and background, and also has a good PowerPoint presentation by Malcolm Morgan on using Word for thesis writing.

-I have made the following changes for Lancaster use:
+I have made the following changes for Lancaster University use:
 * Changed filenames
 * Changed fonts (Lancaster makes less use of small caps)
 * Put in Logo according to LU brand guidelines; removed college etc.